-What is Y2K Fashion?
+What is Y2K Aesthetic?

-Why is Y2K Fashion Back?
+Why is Y2K Aesthetic Back?

 These teeny-tiny t-shirts are some of the cutest trends from the early 2000s to make a comeback.
 Typically, these shirts are cropped above the belly button and are higher fit across the chest.
 You can find tops with quirky quotes, cute characters or patterns on the front, or graphics of the iconic Y2K brands like Fiorucci or Juicy Couture.
 Style these with a pair of loose-fitting jeans, pleated skirt, or denim cut-offs – it’s a versatile option for your wardrobe and suits almost anything.